borys-rudenko/blog/_posts/2018/blog/2018-03-03-welcome-to-jekyll copy 2.md

 ---
 layout: single
-title:  "Welcome to Jekyll!
+title:  "Blog - Welcome to Jekyll!
 2"
+excerpt: My custom description
 date:   2018-02-02 11:59:55 +0100
 categories: blog

-tags: [hot, summer]
+header:
+  teaser: assets/images/modul.jpg

 ---
 You’ll find this post in your `_posts` directory.
 Go ahead and edit it and re-build the site to see your changes.
 You can rebuild the site in many different ways, but the most common way is to run `jekyll serve`, which launches a web server and auto-regenerates your site when a file is updated.